 Wednesday, the 6th of April

 UGCB at Matmut Stadium in Bordeaux Lac - 2015 Listrac, Moulis, Haut Medoc, Medoc, Margaux, St.Julien, Pauillac and St.Estephe.
 Left Bank is more or less as successful as Right Bank, in my opinion.
-I haven't found any significant dilution in wines because of huge rains in north Medoc in September 2015.
+I haven't found significant wine dilution because of massive rains in north Medoc in September 2015.

 Listrac

-Fourcas Dupre – more fruity with better acidity, silky fruit and tannin, quite well-made.
+Fourcas Dupre – more fruity with better acidity, silky fruit, and tannin, well-made.
 89p.
-Clarke, Fonreaud and Forcas Hosten – good fruit and tannin, nice acidity and structure.
+Clarke, Fonreaud, and Forcas Hosten – good fruit and tannin, nice acidity and structure.
 88p.

 Moulis

-Chasse-Spleen and Maucaillou - fruity with fine acidity, silky fruit and tannin, quite well-made.
+Chasse-Spleen and Maucaillou - fruity with fine acidity, silky fruit, and tannin, well-made.
 90p.
 Poujeaux - weaker in intensity and acidity than Chasse-Spleen and Maucaillou.
 89p.

 Haut Medoc